Julien-Gustin/N_puzzle-solver/README.md

-A simple solver of N-puzzle using Astar search state
+A simple solver of N-puzzle using Astar search state ( exercice from Artificial Inteligence a modern approach book )

+# Utilisation
 ```sh
 	python3 solver.py
 ```

+# TODO :
-TODO : Documentation of function
+	* Documentation of function